Ch-Adrian/Platform-for-learning-Rust/README.md

 ## Project set-up:

+### Requirements:
+To run platform locally You have to prepare\
+system to run technologies specified above.

+If You want to use docker You have to install\
+only docker and run relevant command.

 ### Backend:
+**To run locally:**\
 To run project You can use IDEA environment\
 or use maven:\
 inside backend directory run (for Windows):\